gaejuck/SM-TF2-CA-ReplaceSound/README.md

 # Custom Attribute : Replace Sound

 It is a custom attribute that replace the existing original sound with custom sound.
-And It written for [the Custom Attribute framework](https://github.com/nosoop/SM-TFCustAttr).
+And it written for [the Custom Attribute framework](https://github.com/nosoop/SM-TFCustAttr).

 In fact, I wanted to use [SM TF2 ReplaceSound](https://github.com/JessicaTheGunLady/SM-TF2-ReplaceSound), but it didn't work properly.
 So I made another one.